tu-delft-library/planning_for_rdm/book/stage_5.md

 1. This keeps a snapshot of the code you used, so others can use exactly the same version as you did in your thesis.

-2. This assigns a DOI to your code, giving it a permanent reference (unlike webpage links that can break)
+2. This assigns a DOI to your code, giving it a permanent reference (unlike webpage links that can break).

 3. This ensures that the code will be available for 10+ years.